 5. Check Your Screen Resolution

-The resolution of your screen may play a part in whether your TV receives signals from your FireStick.
-If you use the incorrect or a non-adaptive resolution, your device may be affected.
+Your screen’s resolution may affect whether your TV receives signals from your FireStick.
+If you use an incorrect or non-adaptive resolution, your device may be affected.

 To change your screen resolution to one automatically compatible with your FireStick, do this:

-- On your FireStick remote, press and hold the up directional button and the rewind button simultaneously for 10 seconds.
+- On your FireStick remote, press and hold the up directional and rewind buttons simultaneously for 10 seconds.

 - When the menu comes up, select Use current resolution.